Book Launch at St Buryan – April 2024

 Devon and Cornwall Pagan Conference 2010

-We were in the developmental stages of creating a Guise team that could travel to other parts of Cornwall and the U.K., however we did not realize that Penglaz was not permitted to perform outside of Penzance (although this now seems to have changed).
+Cassandra and I were in the developmental stages of creating a Guise team known as Penglaz Guise, to travel to other parts of Cornwall and the U.K., However at this time. we did not realize that Penglaz was not permitted to perform outside of Penzance.
+In recent time this seems to have changed.

 2011

-When Boekka and our ‘Oss were no longer required in Penzance this set us free to re-name our ‘Oss and perform anywhere we desired.
-It took a while to change our image and the following photograph was at her naming ceremony on 6th March 2011.
+When Penglaz Guise and our ‘Oss were dismissed from Penzance this set us free to re-name our ‘Oss and perform anywhere we desired.
+It took a while to change our image.
+The following photograph was at Penkevyll’s naming ceremony on 6th March 2011.

 Boekka then made it’s debut with Penkevyll at Spring Equinox 2011 in Crean St Buryan.
-The Teazers were now working on choreographed dances with a band consisting of a hurdy-gurdy and drummers.
+The Teazers were working on choreographed dances with a band that consisted of a hurdy-gurdy and drummers.

-Creating and running a Guise team is hard work organizing practices, events etc. A few more members joined which inspired my son to teach a Morris team alongside the existing Guise team.
-Some of the community did not agree with this inclusion as they considered Morris dancing an English tradition rather than Cornish.
+Creating and organizing a Guise team is hard work arranging practices, and events.
+A few more members joined after the Equinox and this inspired my son who had Morris danced since a small boy, to teach a team alongside Boekka’s Guise team.
+Some of the community did not agree with the Morris inclusion as they considered it an English tradition rather than Cornish.

 In 2011 we attended various events shown in the following photographs.